lavollmer/art-business-ops/README.md

 ## Links

 ## Process

 1. Setup Vite, ReactJS, TailwindCSS
 2. Setup structure of website - homepage, footer, header and navigation
 3. Working on functionality of the navigation - setup useState, togglestate and added comments - very basic and NO styling
-4. Added all functional components I wanted on my page
+4. I began to add all functional components on my page so that the same styling would be repeated throughout.

 ## Things that Need to Get Fixed